NikolayKozlovskiy/GPS_GENERATOR/docs/user_manual.md

 ## Brief navigation

+To enable pre-commit hooks run the `pre-commit install` command to set up the git hooks integration with `.pre-commit-config.yaml` file.

 It is hihly recommended to use Docker environment.
 If you need to experiment with the code, print out the specific output you can do this in JupyterLab, execute `make run_jupyter_lab` and go to `http://127.0.0.1:8888/lab` (the port should not be occupied both in docker and local machine).
 If you want to run some other 'more custom' commands use [docker exec](https://docs.docker.com/engine/reference/commandline/exec/) option, make sure your container is running.